 By deciding to purchase property with a friend, you can combine your assets and become a home buyer earlier in life than you might have otherwise.

 Why would individuals want to enter the housing market sooner?
 “They decide that they are tired of paying someone else’s mortgage,” says Hughes.
 “Their rents are high, and their mortgage payments may be comparable while providing the benefits of ownership.”

 4. Eliminating Housing Uncertainty (If Buying A Primary Residence)

-For renters, there’s a lot of uncertainty around housing.
-Often, renters have no idea how long they’ll be able to maintain their current housing arrangements because they’re dependent upon the whims of their landlords.
-If their landlords decide to sell the property, they’re usually forced to move.
+For renters, there can be a lot of uncertainty around housing.
+Often, renters have no idea how long they’ll be able to maintain their current housing arrangements because they’re dependent on their landlords.
+If their landlords decide to sell the property, they’re often forced to move.
 If their landlords increase the rent, they must pay more or find a new place.

 “They don’t want to be at the mercy of a landlord’s rent increases or decision to sell a property,” says Hughes.
 When purchasing a primary residence, co-ownership offers individuals more control over their housing situation.
 Unlike rents, which increase continually, mortgage payments remain consistent over the lifespan of the loan.
 Knowing that your housing costs won’t increase over time provides co-owners with peace of mind and makes pooling funds far more enticing.

 5. Gaining Passive Income (If Buying An Investment Property)